Biden is heading to Europe. A king and a war are on his agenda - ExBulletin

 Despite Sunak’s fragile political position, he has maintained close ties with Biden and this will be their sixth meeting since Sunak took office last October.

-Bergmann said Sunak’s tenure had been a nice change of pace after there were some concerns about Boris Johnson, one of Sunak’s predecessors, being a loose cannon.
+Bergmann said Sunaks’ tenure had been a nice change of pace after Boris Johnson, one of Sunaks’ predecessors, was concerned he was a loose cannon.

 Biden will visit the king at Windsor Castle, a royal residence outside London.
-Biden did not attend the coronation of Charles’ first lady, Jill Biden went in his place this will therefore be their first meeting since then.
+Biden did not attend Charles’ coronation, first lady Jill Biden went in his place this will therefore be their first meeting since then.

 They are expected to discuss climate change, an issue that has been at the center of both leaders’ concerns, and how to fund initiatives to tackle the problem.